 You participate in the Diversity Visa Lottery by filling out and submitting an electronic form on the official DV website ONLY during the Entry period.

-For about eleven months (early November to early October the following year), the Entry form IS NOT available on the website.
+For about eleven months (from early November to early October the following year), the Entry form IS NOT available on the website.
 Meaning the Lottery is not administered during that period.

 The Entry Period

-A couple of weeks to the start of the Entry period, the official DV website publishes information regarding the upcoming Lottery, including the dates of the Entry period.
-It is in that publication you get to know whether or not those born in your country are eligible to enter the Lottery that year.
+A number of days to the start of the Entry period, the official DV website publishes information regarding the upcoming Lottery, including the dates of the Entry period.
+It is in that publication (compared with that of the previous year) that you get confirmation on whether or not those born in your country are eligible to enter the Lottery that year.

 The Entry form allows you to type in personal information, including name (last; first; and middle, if any), gender, date and place of birth, passport information, address, phone number, email, educational level, marital status, and number of children below 21 years, for yourself; and a few of the above, for all other family members that the DV program regulations allow you to enter the Lottery with, in case that applies.
 Some fields on the electronic DV form have options you have to choose from.